 In adopting ASC Topic 842, Leases (Topic 842), the Company has elected the 'package of practical expedients', which permit it not to reassess under the new standard its prior conclusions about lease identification, lease classification and initial direct costs.
 The Company did not elect the use-of-hindsight or the practical expedient pertaining to land easements; the latter is not applicable to the Company.
 In addition, the Company elected not to apply ASC Topic 842 to arrangements with lease terms of 12 month or less.
-In determining the length of the lease term to its long term lease, the Company determined not to consider an embedded 3 year option primarily due to i) the renewal rate is at future market rate to be determined and ii) Company does not have significant leasehold improvements that would restrict its ability to consider relocation.
-At lease commencement date, the Company estimated the lease liability and the right of use assets at present value using the Company's estimated incremental borrowing rate of 8% and determined the initial present value, at inception, of \$496,467.
+In determining the length of the lease term to its long term lease, the Company determined not to consider an embedded 3 year option in the Los Angeles lease primarily due to i) the renewal rate is at future market rate to be determined and ii) Company does not have significant leasehold improvements that would restrict its ability to consider relocation.

+At lease commencement dates, the Company estimated the lease liability and the right of use assets at present value using the Company's estimated incremental borrowing rate of 8% and determined their initial present values, at inception, of \$1,002,743.

 On January 1, 2019, upon adoption of ASC Topic 842, the Company recorded right to use assets of \$418,838, lease liability of \$422,215 and eliminated deferred rent of \$3,377.